 - Offline license management — This mode assumes that the system on which the NAM Console is installed does not have access to eServices.
 All activation and deactivation actions must be performed manually.

 The capacity license is based on the amount of the traffic you monitor, regardless of pre-analysis filtering applied, and analysis modules (decodes) employed for the analysis.

-In order to achieve the optimal monitoring throughput, you need both, the appropriate capacity license and sufficient hardware resources.
+For optimal monitoring throughput, in addition to the appropriate capacity license, you need sufficient hardware resources.
 See NAM Probe hardware recommendations for more information.

 The component license in based on the number of NAM components and analysis modules (decodes) in your deployment.
 Each deployed component is licensed individually.
 This has been the main licensing model in previous NAM releases.